canfielder/blog_hugo_academic/content/post/2020-04-05-week-12-managed-ml/index.markdown

 * [**Amazon SageMaker Autopilot**](https://aws.amazon.com/sagemaker/autopilot/)
 * [**How AWS Attempts To Bring Transparency To AutoML Through Amazon SageMaker Autopilot**](https://www.forbes.com/sites/janakirammsv/2020/02/27/how-aws-attempts-to-bring-transparency-to-automl-through-amazon-sagemaker-autopilot/#3b1092b32acc)

-# What are competitive offerings to Sagemaker?
+# What are competitive offerings to Amazon Sagemaker?

 The competitors to Sagemaker all fall within the Machine Learning as a Service (MLaaS) bucket.
 They all offer, at some level, the ability to develop and deploy machine learning models in one place.
 Some competitors also offer versions of automatic ML (AutoML).
 The following chart shows a high level overview of the major competitors to Sagemaker for both AutoML and custom made models.